-Mr. Busey is sought out as a speaker and has written extensively on ITC practice and procedure, both in the U.S. and in Asia.
-Mr. Busey is a leader in the ITC Bar, and was the 2011 President of the International Trade Commission Trial Lawyers Association.
-Mr. Busey is recognized as a leader in ITC practice by Chambers USA (2013), in patent litigation and ITC by Legal 500 US (2011-2013), in intellectual property and patent litigation by Best Lawyers in America (2013), in litigation and ITC by IAM Patent 1000 (2013), and was recognized as the top lawyer in Washington, D.C. for intellectual property by the Washington Business Journal (2009).
+Mr. Busey is a frequent speaker and author, both in the U.S. and in Asia, on ITC practice and procedure.
+Mr. Busey has been recognized as a leader in ITC practice by Chambers USA (2013), in patent litigation and ITC by Legal 500 US (2011-2013), in intellectual property and patent litigation by Best Lawyers in America (2010-2014), and in litigation and ITC by IAM Patent 1000 (2013).
+He was recognized as the top lawyer in Washington, D.C. for intellectual property by the Washington Business Journal (2009).

-While earning his J.D., Mr. Busey was Editor of the Georgetown Law Journal.
+Mr. Busey holds a B.A. and M.A. from Georgetown University and a J.D. from Georgetown University Law Center.
+While earning his law degree, Mr. Busey was an editor of the Georgetown Law Journal.
 He was a law clerk to Judge John H. Pratt of the U.S. District Court for the District of Columbia.